35 Rustic Bathroom Design Ideas for Mountain & Log Homes

 Image courtesy of Brown Design Group

-Surround Yourself in Softness: Add sumptuous towels, luxurious bath mats, cozy robes, and fluffy slippers.
-Nothing says spa like a fresh stack of plush towels placed over a towel bar, rolled in baskets, or stacked neatly on a shelf.
+Surround Yourself in Softness: Add sumptuous towels, luxurious bath mats, fluffy robes, and slippers.
+Nothing says ‘spa’ like a fresh stack of plush towels placed over a towel bar, rolled in baskets, or stacked neatly on a shelf.

-Think of Your Plumbing Fixtures as Jewelry: Choose the tub, shower, toilet, and sink carefully, as they are typically the main event in a bathroom.
+Think of Your Plumbing Fixtures as Jewelry: Choose the tub, shower, toilet, and sink carefully, as they are typically the focal points of a bathroom.

 Lay Down a Cedar or Teak Bath Mat: A simple cedar bath mat effortlessly creates a spa-like feel to your bathroom.
 It’s an elegant and modern solution that instantly feels like a day at the spa.
 Cedar is a perfect choice because it’s an affordable, water-resistant wood.
 Teak is also a great choice if your budget allows for it.

-Add a Wood Bathtub Tray: A bathtub tray adds instant luxury and provides the perfect place for a glass of wine or a soothing tea, a book, a loofah, and bath accessories.
+Add a Wood Bathtub Tray: A bathtub tray adds instant luxury and provides the perfect spot for a glass of wine, a soothing tea, a book, a loofah, and bath accessories.

 Serene & Elegant Spa-Like Bathroom